erinn/comodo_proxy/README.md

 comodo_proxy is a simle(ish) proxy between Comodo's SOAP API and a custom and minimal REST API. comodo_proxy is designed to be deployed in a Kerberos/GSSAPI environment as access control is handled that way.

+# Deploying:
 This code is meant to be run inside of a docker container, and for maximum ease I would recommend using the source-to-image tool: https://github.com/openshift/source-to-image

 Using s2i will dramatically speed up deployment of the application, if a container needs to be built by hand for some reason, that exercise will be left up to the reader.

-From within the repository run the following for the CentOS image: s2i build . docker.io/centos/python-36-centos7 comodo_proxy
+To build the image run the following for CentOS:

+    s2i build https://github.com/erinn/comodo_proxy docker.io/centos/python-36-centos7 comodo_proxy

-Or if you have paid for a RHEL system: s2i build . registry.access.redhat.com/rhscl/python-36-rhel7 comodo_proxy
+Or if you have paid for a RHEL system:

+    s2i build https://github.com/erinn/comodo_proxy registry.access.redhat.com/rhscl/python-36-rhel7 comodo_proxy

+This will provide you with a docker container tagged 'comodo_proxy' which you will then need to start with the appropriate mount points, see below.

+## Mounts:
-This will provide you with a docker container tagged 'comodo_proxy' which you will then need to start.
-The container requires the following mounts in order to work (all files must, obviously, be readable by the container):
+The container requires the following mounts in order to work (all files on the host must, obviously, be readable by the container):
 - /etc/comodo_proxy/comodo_proxy.ini:/etc/comodo_proxy/comodo_proxy.ini:ro
 The main configuration file whose options are detailed below.
 - /etc/krb5.keytab:/etc/krb5.keytab:ro